Your Inspection Report

 - Just for Your Information

 “Items not operating” will list any item tested that was not operating at the time of the inspection.
 The reason may be individual appliances or systems; in this case, the water was turned off during the inspection and later turned on, requiring a second trip.
 An additional charge will be applied if the inspector has to return at a later date.

 “Improvement/Maintenance Items” are usually defects that should be repaired or replaced by do not need immediate attention.
 Often these will be maintenance items that will re-occur regularly.
 The deficiencies noted may also have been accepted practice when the home was built.
 But changes to National Standards suggest they should be upgraded or changed.

 Items to Monitor

-Deferred Cost Items (items that may reach the end of their average life in the next 5 years)
+Deferred Cost Items (items that may reach the end of their average life in the next five years)

 Just for Your Information

-This is not a “Code Inspection”, and we do not do code inspections.
-Please note the national codes are updated every three years, but each local municipality rarely adopts the latest code cycle.
+Our home inspection is not a “Code Inspection,” and we do not do code inspections.
 We serve sixteen counties and over three hundred and fifty cities and towns in Illinois and Missouri.
+The national codes are updated every three years, but each local municipality rarely adopts the latest code cycle.
 So there is no way to keep track of what code cycle anyone city or town is using.
 Because of this, we conduct our inspections based on National Standards.
 Our Approach is simple “if it can hurt you in a home built in 2021, it will hurt you in a home built in 1821”.